salieri11/concord-bft/helen/Readme.md

-# VMware Project Athena UI and API
+# VMware Project Concord UI and API

-Helen is Athena's inter*face to launch a thousand* requests.
-This repository will be the home of the API server for Project Athena.
+Helen is Concord's inter*face to launch a thousand* requests.
+This repository will be the home of the API server for Project Concord.
 Helen is a Java Undertow server which invokes different servlets for different apis.
 Note : Helen will run on port 8080 of localhost by default.